bbejeck/KafkaStreamsInteractiveQueries/README.md

 ### Testing

-There are two integration tests:
+There is an integration test for both key and range query:
-1. [InteractiveQueriesWithStandByTasksEnabledTest](src/test/java/io/confluent/developer/InteractiveQueriesWithStandByTasksEnabledTest.java) starts two Kafka Streams applications, produces some records then asserts both active hosts return results then shuts down one application and asserts that the standby returns query results
+[InteractiveQueriesIntegrationTest](src/test/java/io/confluent/developer/InteractiveQueriesIntegrationTest.java) For both tests, they start two Kafka Streams applications, produces some records then asserts both active hosts return results then shuts down one application and asserts that the standby returns query results.
+The integration tests serve to show an example of testing an IQ application and will also help validate any changes you may make in the application.
-2. [InteractiveQueriesTest](src/test/java/io/confluent/developer/InteractiveQueriesTest.java) starts a single Kafka Streams application and asserts that IQ returns the correct results for all queries.

-Which server to show an example of testing an IQ application and will also help validate any changes you may make in the application.
+**NOTE**: that the test uses testcontainers and the Kafka image is for M1 macs so if you're on `x86` you'll have to adjust the docker image pulled for the test.